Go on to

 Pennsylvania Roxy Theater

-on Aug.
-22, Derek stated that this show was planned for two days later, namely
+an interview held on Aug.
+22, Derek stated that this show was planned for two

 UNCONFIRMED.
 In a different interview held at the